Who is Fox on The Masked Singer?

 Is Fox Rita Simons or Samantha Womack?

-In fact, with the East Finish clue, the whole forged of EastEnders immediately come beneath suspicion.
+In fact, with the East Finish clue, the complete solid of EastEnders immediately come underneath suspicion.

 Instantly speak turned to Rita Simons or Samantha Womack, who famously performed Roxy and Ronnie Mitchell on the BBC cleaning soap till a few years again.

-Each have had expertise on the stage and can be no strangers to bursting in to tune.
+Each have had expertise on the stage and could be no strangers to bursting in to tune.

 Add Comment